brandontan/funding_intel/README.md

 If Binance futures is geo-blocked for you (HTTP 451), deploy the Cloudflare Worker under `proxy/binance-worker.js` and set `BINANCE_PROXY_URL` + `BINANCE_PROXY_KEY` before running the fetcher so traffic goes through your proxy.

+Huobi's TLS chain isn't trusted in this environment, so deploy the Worker under `proxy/htx-worker.js` and set `HTX_PROXY_URL` + `HTX_PROXY_KEY` to make those requests go through Cloudflare as well.

 ## Database setup
 - Run the SQL in `supabase/migrations/20251115120000_init.sql` via the Supabase SQL editor or CLI (`supabase db push`) to create enums, tables, triggers, and RLS policies.
 - Confirm `user_settings`, `funding_rates`, `opportunities`, `alerts`, and `ingestion_metrics` exist before running fetchers or UI code.